$C_0$-sequentially equicontinuous semigroups: theory and applications: Introduction

 Section \ref{sec:SE} implements the theory of Section \ref{sec:main} in spaces of bounded Borel functions, continuous and bounded functions, or uniformly continuous and bounded functions defined on a metric space.
 The main aim of this section is to find and study appropriate locally convex topologies in these functional spaces allowing a comparison between our notion with the aforementioned other ones.
 We identify them in two topologies belonging to a class of locally convex topologies defined through the family of seminorms \eqref{maurosemi}.
 We study the relation between them and the topology induced by the uniform norm (Proposition \ref{prop:2015-04-29:01}).
 Then, we study these topological spaces through a series of results ending with Proposition \ref{prop:seqcom} and we characterize their topological dual in Proposition \ref{prop:2015-04-27:00}.
 We end the section with the desired comparison: in Subsections \ref{sec:wc}, \ref{2015-10-13:03}, and \ref{sub:goldys}, we show that the notions developed in \cite{Cerrai94}, \cite{Priola99}, and \cite{GoldysKocan01} to treat Markov transition semigroups can be reintepreted in our framework.

 Section \ref{sec:trans} applies the results of Section \ref{sec:SE} to transition semigroups.
 This is done, in Subsection \ref{sub2B}, in the space of bounded continuous functions endowed with the topology $\tau_\mathcal{K}$ defined in \eqref{tauk}.
 Then, in Subsection \ref{2015-10-29:16}, we provide an extension to weighted spaces of continuous functions, not necessarily bounded.
 Finally, in Subsection \ref{2015-10-29:16}, we treat the case of Markov transition semigroups associated to stochastic differential equations in Hilbert spaces.
-Our purpose for future research is to exploit these latter results as a starting point for studying semilinear elliptic partial differential equations in infinite dimensional spaces and their application to optimal control problems.

 20pt